State Laws

 19 MIN READ

-New Mexico Wrongful Death Statute: A Complete Guide to Filing Claims and Recovering Damages
+New Mexico Wrongful Death Statute Guide

 New Mexico's wrongful death statute (NMSA § 41-2-3) strictly controls who can file claims, what damages are recoverable, and the deadlines that govern these cases.
 Only court-appointed personal representatives can file on behalf of specific beneficiaries, and families face a three-year statute of limitations with limited exceptions